NIST 800-171 Incident Response Plan & Reporting Requirements

 what is an incident response planAn incident response plan is a set of instructions designed to help IT staff identify, respond to, and recover from a security incident.

-This plan refers to the scope of measures to be taken during an incident, not to the details of the incident itself.
+This plan refers to the scope of measures to be taken during an incident, not the details of the incident itself.

 A response plan for an incident is the instruction that the response team follows when an event occurs.